 One of the first Sounders FC acts was the hiring of Chris Henderson in January of 2008.
-As Sporting Director, Henderson assists the team’s general manager, Adrian Hanauer, in all areas of soccer operations, including scouting, player management, coaching decisions and the youth system.
-Under the leadership of Hanauer and Henderson, the Sounders FC achieved instant success from the start.
+As Sporting Director, Henderson assists the team’s General Manager and President of Soccer, Garth Lagerwey, in all areas of soccer operations, including scouting, player management, coaching decisions and the youth system.
+Under Henderson, Sounders FC achieved instant success from the start, which carried over to one of the best seasons in MLS history in 2014.
 Seattle became the first MLS club to win three-consecutive Lamar Hunt U.S. Open Cup titles (2009, 2010, 2011) and advanced to a fourth straight final in 2012.
-Seattle also became the first MLS expansion team since the league began expanding in 2005 to reach the playoffs in each of its first five seasons, and is one of just three teams (LA Galaxy and Real Salt Lake) to qualify for the postseason each of the past five years.
+Seattle also became the first MLS expansion team since the league began expanding in 2005 to reach the playoffs in each of its first six seasons.
+In 2014, the club took home another U.S. Open title and its first Supporters’ Shield.